santi-pdp/segan/README.md

 ### Introduction

-This is the repository of the SEGAN project.
+This is the repository of the SEGAN project, and our original paper can be found [here](https://arxiv.org/abs/1703.09452).
 In this work a Generative Adversarial approach has been taken to do speech enhancement (i.e. removing noise from corrupted speech signals) with a fully convolutional architecture schematized as follows:

 ![SEGAN_G](assets/segan_g.png)